eu command line

 - text

-Of these the first three (yaml, json, toml) return blocks and the last two return lists.
-Inputs that return lists frequently to be named (see below) to allow them to be used.
+Of these yaml, json, toml, edn and xml return blocks; jsonl, csv and text return lists.
+Inputs that return lists frequently need to be named (see below) to allow them to be used.

 Usually the format is inferred from file extension but it can be